 BankAmericard Cash Rewards™ Credit Card – Better For: Bonus Cash Back on Gas & Groceries

 If you love the idea of earning extra rewards on gas and grocery purchases, but want to keep earning bonus cash back after the first 6 months, then you should check out the BankAmericard Cash Rewards Credit Card.
 This card comes with 3% cash back on gas and 2% on groceries/wholesale clubs for the first $2,500 spent within those categories each quarter.
-You’ll also earn an unlimited 1% cash back on all other purchases and there’s a $100 cash bonus if you spend $500 with your card in the 90 days.
+You’ll also earn an unlimited 1% cash back on all other purchases and there’s a $150 online cash rewards bonus after you spend at least $500 on purchases in the first 90 days of account opening.
 There is no annual fee and cardholders will also enjoy 0% APR on purchases and balance transfer for 12 billing cycles.
 After 12 billing cycles, your APR will be 13.74% - 23.74% Variable APR depending on your credit score.

 Chase Freedom®– Better For: Earning 5% Cash Back Year-round & Getting a Big Sign-Up Bonus